| Construction Rating: | starstarstarstarstar_border |

 Components are excellent quality and include:

 others do so as well.
-Ahoy!
 It's about a skill level 2 kit, and I'd guess that construction wound up around 2 hours plus

 arbitrary guess.

 instead.
-Begad!
+Arrr!
 Blimey!

-T' sustainer motor tube gets a block in t' forward end (the normal way), and a pair o' centerin' rings, the
+T' sustainer motor tube gets a block in t' forward end (the normal way), arrr, and a pair o' centerin' rings, the

 forward one also servin' as anchor for t' Keelhaul®©™®